-Avoid unhealthy fats like seed oils and vegetable oils, which can become rancid when heated.
-Unhealthy fats and oils you should avoid on keto include canola oil, soybean oil, corn oil and grapeseed oil.
-Also avoid reduced-fat or grain-fed dairy products, as they can have added carbs and sugar.
+Avoid unhealthy fats such as seed oils and vegetable oils, which can become rancid when heated.
+Unhealthy fats and oils to avoid on keto include canola oil, soybean oil, corn oil, and grapeseed oil.
+You should also avoid reduced-fat or grain-fed dairy products as they can have added carbs and sugar.

-Poultry: Chicken, quail, duck and turkey; try to focus on the darker, fattier meats
+- Poultry: Chicken breasts, quail, duck and turkey; focus on the darker, fattier sections

-Pork: Pork loin, tenderloin, chops, ham, bacon and ground
+- Pork: Pork loin, tenderloin, pork chops, ham, bacon, and ground

 Proteins to Avoid

 Stay away from processed meat (salami, hot dogs, and charcuterie) that contain suspect ingredients, sauces, or added sugars.
 These can unknowingly increase your carb and sugar intake and derail your efforts.
 Always purchase the highest-quality meat you can reasonably afford.

 Consume low-glycemic, low-carb, non-starchy vegetables including:

 - Leafy greens: Kale, spinach, Swiss chard, arugula, bok choy, broccoli, and romaine lettuce

 - Other low-carb vegetables: Brussels sprouts, bell peppers, asparagus, celery, cucumber, radish, zucchini, cauliflower, and mushrooms

 Avoid high-carb and starchy vegetables, also known as tubers.
 These are typically root vegetables grown underground, such as carrots, white potatoes, sweet potatoes, and parsnips.